aliaksei135/seedpod_ground_risk/README.md

 extensive or complete picture of the ground risks.
 While the software is intended to promote safe drone flight, use of this software does not in itself guarantee safe or legal drone operation.
 Follow the [drone code](https://dronesafe.uk/drone-code/).***

+## Usage

+### UI

+A Windows 64-bit installer is provided with each release.
+This is the easiest option for just using the tool.
+This works on its own, however is not able to take advantage of the GPU, causing rather slow risk map generation.
+For this reason it is highly recommended to install the [Nvidia CUDA Toolkit](https://developer.nvidia.com/cuda-downloads).

+### CLI

+A CLI is provided to allow for automation.
+Currently this requires building your own wheels as local wheel dependencies cannot be packaged and distributed.
+The included data files also take the package above the PyPI limit.

+See `BUILD.md` for further instructions.

 ## License